-- Download the Checker Framework distribution: https://checkerframework.org/checker-framework-2.4.0.zip - 2.
+- 1. Download the Checker Framework distribution: - https://checkerframework.org/checker-framework-2.5.0.zip - 2.
 Unzip it to create a checker-framework directory. - 3.
 Configure your IDE, build system, or command shell to include the Checker Framework on the classpath.
-Choose the appropriate section of Chapter 31 for javac (Section 31.1), Ant (Section 31.2), Maven (Section 31.3), Gradle (Section 31.4), IntelliJ IDEA (Section 31.6), Eclipse (Section 31.7), or tIDE (Section 31.8).
+Choose the appropriate section of Chapter 31.